puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/journals.md

 is a popular system service that is common on most Linux distros.
 The logs can contain data related to application activity, sudo commands, and much more.

+Similar to macOS Unified Logs and Windows Event Logs, in order to keep memory usage low, every 100,000 entries artemis will output the data.

 Other Parsers:

 - None